bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/encoding/amino-example.md

 ```

-## Beacon Chain Transaction Encoding
+## BNB Beacon Chain Transaction Encoding

-Below are the data types that can be sent to Beacon Chain  as requests, and their encoding layout.
+Below are the data types that can be sent to BNB Beacon Chain  as requests, and their encoding layout.
 To simplify the presentation, we will use a variant of [Google protocol buffer proto3](https://developers.google.com/protocol-buffers/docs/proto3) language to illustrate how the data fields are organized.
 Except the all-capitalized fields, other fields will use the default `proto3` encoding logic.

 ### Standard Transaction